c4deszes/bike-line-protocol/docs/protocol/diagnostics.rst

 estimate battery life and the latter is used for compatibility and lastly the sleep current indicates whether the battery is going to drain long term.

-Power condition value contains:

-* Voltage low/high/ok
-* Brown out none/detected

-Each current rating is provided as 1 byte in 25mA/inc scaling.
+The response contains the following:

-* 134 means 3.35A could be drawn by the peripheral
+* Measured voltage by the peripheral

-The sleep current is encoded differently as they are mostly sub-milliampere values, the scaling is 10uA/inc.

-* 130 means 1.3mA is the peripheral's sleep current, which is quite high
+* Actual operating current of the peripheral in 1 mA/inc
+* Sleep current of the peripheral in 1uA/inc

 Request code is ``0x021X``, the response length is 4 bytes.